harvardinformatics/website/content/intro-to-r.md

 For next Tuesday, we will be using packages from Bioconductor.
 Packages extend R in various ways – Bioconductor, in particular, contains a very useful set of packages for handling various kinds of genomic and high-throughput biological data.

-The easiest way to install packages in RStudio is using the pull-down menu, but you can also use the function install.packages().
-For example, install.packages(“maps”) will install a package for using R to draw maps.
+The easiest way to install packages in RStudio is using the pull-down menu, but you can also use the function `install.packages()`.
+For example, `install.packages(“maps”)` will install a package for using R to draw maps.

-Packages, however, are not automatially loaded.
-To load a package, use library(packagename).
+Packages, however, are not automatically loaded.
+To load a package, use `library(packagename`).
 For example,

+    :::r
     library(maps) #loads R package to draw geographic maps

 [Installing packages from Bioconductor](http://www.bioconductor.org/install/) is a little more complicated and requires running a helper script from the Bioconductor web site, but this is actually pretty easy:

+    :::r
     source("http://bioconductor.org/biocLite.R")

-Now we can use the biocLite() function to install Bioconductor packages.
+Now we can use the `biocLite()` function to install Bioconductor packages.

 **Important:** prior to next Tuesday, please install DESeq2 and edgeR packages from Bioconductor, with these commands:

+    :::r
     biocLite("DESeq2")
     biocLite("edgeR")